magicleap/developer-portal-docs/docs/guides/best-practices/privacy-security-safety.md

 ## Overview

 Magic Leap supports and encourages the development and distribution of applications that can be used on or with Magic Leap 2 devices.
-However, as an open platform focused on choice and ease of use, the ultimate success of each application depends largely on the relationship you (as an application developer) have with your enterprise customer and each individual end user.
-Part of this overall relationship includes how you manage privacy, security, and safety within your applications.
-For example, as a developer, you may have access to important information including sensitive personal data (e.g., eye tracking data) or confidential enterprise data (e.g., spatial maps of a classified work environment) and you are responsible for the means through which your application collects, uses and stores such data.
+However, as an open platform focused on choice and ease of use, the ultimate success of each application depends largely on the relationship you (as an application developer) have with your customers including the enterprise and their end users.
+Part of this relationship includes how you manage privacy, security, and safety within your applications.
+For example, as a developer, you may have access to important customer information including sensitive personal data (e.g., eye tracking data) or confidential enterprise data (e.g., spatial maps of a classified work environment) and you are responsible for the means through which your application collects, uses, and stores such data.

-Although Magic Leap 2 was built with privacy, security and safety features in mind, it is the role and responsibility of each individual developer to understand those features (and their limitations), integrate them properly within their applications, and take other measures deemed necessary to protect end users.
+Although Magic Leap 2 was built with privacy, security and safety features in mind, it is the role and responsibility of each individual developer to understand those features (and their limitations), integrate them properly within their applications, and take additional measures as necessary.

-Below are a few best practices we recommend to help you build privacy, security and safety directly into your applications:
+Below are a few best practices we recommend to help you build privacy, security and safety directly into your applications.
+Please note that this list is non-exhaustive.

 **1. Comply with applicable law and industry standards**

   a.
-Comply with all applicable laws, regulations, and policies, including those pertaining to privacy and data security.
+Comply with all applicable laws, regulations, and policies, including those pertaining to privacy, data security, and safety.

   b.
 Comply with generally recognized best practices applicable to your application’s industry and specific use case.